fission/fission/Documentation/wip/annotations_design.md

 ### Implementation 3

-Based on discussion in the team there is a additional option of adding a explicit field in the spec to hold the annotations.
+Based on discussion in the team there is an additional option of adding an explicit field in the spec to hold the annotations.
 For now this assumes that we are only considering HTTPTriggers for annotations and not other objects such as Functions.

 ```
 HTTPTriggerSpec struct {